nasa/prog_algs/sphinx_config/index.rst

 Prognostics Models Python Package
 =============================================================

-The NASA Prognostics Models Package is a python framework for defining, building, using, and testing models for prognostics (computation of remaining useful life) of engineering systems, and provides a set of prognostics models for select components developed within this framework, suitable for use in prognostics applications for these components.
-It can be used in conjunction for the Prognostics Algorithms Library to perform research in prognostics methods.
+The Prognostic Algorithm Package is a python framework for model-based prognostics (computation of remaining useful life) of engineering systems, and provides a set of algorithms for state estimation and prediction, including uncertainty propagation.
+The algorithms take as inputs prognostic models (from NASA's Prognostics Model Package), and perform estimation and prediction functions.
+The library allows the rapid development of prognostics solutions for given models of components and systems.
+Different algorithms can be easily swapped to do comparative studies and evaluations of different algorithms to select the best for the application at hand.

 If you are new to this package, see `<getting_started.html>`__.